Incense In The Wind

 From what I can tell, this incense has been around for 50 years, though the company that makes it today, Damodhar & Co, was formed in 1988, and it is distributed by Tejjas, whose details appear on the pack.
 Indeed, it appears as though - like Shroff/Channabasappa & Co, Damodhar and Tejjas may be different divisions of the same company, they have the same address: Dickenson Road in Bengaluru

 The sticks are very fat and heavy and pregnant with oils, there is a petrol aroma on the sticks.
 It is surprisingly flexible - most incense sticks are straight and firm - these bend almost like rubber.
-The core is a charcoal based paste which is sticky and gummy, and that paste is applied first, and then a brown masala powder is rolled on top.
-I suspect, giving the moist feel, and volatile aroma, that this is then dipped in a fragrant oil of some sort.
-Comparing it with the Hari Om Fluxo, the Hari Om stick is much firmer, and the masala powder has been applied more neatly and consistently.
+The core is a charcoal based paste which is sticky and gummy, and that paste is applied first, and then a brown melnoorva/masala/finishing powder is rolled on top.
+I suspect, giving the moist feel, and volatile aroma, that this is then dipped in a blend of fragrant oils - or perhaps the melnoorva/masala powder was previously impregnated with oils.
+Comparing it with the Hari Om Fluxo, the Hari Om stick is much firmer, and the finishing powder has been applied more neatly and consistently.
 The aroma is more perfumed on the stick, though there is a distinct awareness of volatiles.
 They both burn at around the same rate, and both produce plenty of smoke.
 There is something of a dhoop aroma in both - quite oily and smoky, and I suspect there is some ghee present.
 The main aroma is sandalwood, though there is also some slight suggestion of halmaddi - a sort of damp wool scent, combined with a sharp prickling.

 As with the Hari Om, I find this likeable, even though there is nothing profound or interesting in the scent.
 It's a warm, woody, sensual scent - quite straight forward, but sometimes that is just what is wanted.
 It is a little heavier and blunter, and a little less sweet than the Hari Om, so the family all preferred the Hari Om, but not by much, and mainly because it was softer.
 I can imagine there would be others who would prefer this one.
 To each their own.